jamiehorrelt/ENGO-500-2018/proposal-template.md

 # Project Issues and Risks
 ## Issue Identification
 > Specify any major policy, standards, data, technical, partnership and/or client engagement issues that need to be addressed in order for the project to be successful.

+> There are three main categories of risk within the project; software development, the use and reliability of open source software for processing and testing, and the risk of not completing the tasks or improving the client experience.
+The main risk for the completion of this project will be the limitations in software development.
+Streaming data in real time, programming with Java, and android application development are all new skills being developed by team members.

 ## Feasibility and Risk
 > Identify and evaluate potential challenges or risks in completing and/or sustaining the project.
 Please fill out the table and add any other applicable risks.
 Examples of risks include: commitment risks, organization risks, contracting risks, technical risks, financial risks, human resources risks (such as the availability of qualified personnel or experienced personnel), project dependencies and/or policy issues related to data access (i.e. licensing, intellectual property, copyright, security, privacy etc).